About Command Papers

 Presentation and numbering

-Command Papers are government papers.
-They are presented to Parliament as conveying information or decisions that the government think should be drawn to the attention of one or both Houses of Parliament.
+Command Papers are government papers that are presented to Parliament.
+They convey information or decisions that the government think should be drawn to the attention of one or both Houses of Parliament.

 The term 'Command' is in the formula carried on the papers: "Presented to Parliament by the Secretary of State for ...by Command of Her Majesty".